netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Disjointness {#disjointness}

-For FT, paths are only interesting if they are disjoint.
+For FT, paths are more interesting if they are disjoint.
 For BW, paths should mostly be disjunct, but overlap is acceptable if the overlapping links have high BW available (see
 {{bottleneck}}).